okaythen11/okaythen11.github.io/_pages/about.md

  The new gradients are computed as follows
  <img src="/images/gradientSRL.png" alt="Description of Image 1" width="500" height="170">

-The gradient is computed similar as in backwards distillation but now we use y(t) to noise the student prediction
+The gradients are computed similar as in backwards distillation but now we use y(t) to noise the student prediction